zhihui-dhc/aib-website/src/content/en-US/WHITEPAPER.md

 #### BitShares delegated stake

-While not the first to deploy proof-of-stake (PoS), BitShares [\[12\]][12] contributed considerably to research and adoption of PoS blockchains, particularly those known as "delegated" PoS.
+While not the first to deploy proof-of-stake (PoS), BitShares1.0 [\[12\]][12] contributed considerably to research and adoption of PoS blockchains, particularly those known as "delegated" PoS.
 In BitShares, stake holders elect "witnesses", responsible for ordering and committing transactions, and "delegates", responsible for coordinating software updates and parameter changes.
-Though BitShares achieves high performance (100k tx/s, 1s latency) in ideal conditions, it is subject to double spend attacks by malicious witnesses which fork the blockchain without suffering an explicit economic punishment -- it suffers from the "nothing-at-stake" problem.
-BitShares attempts to mitigate the problem by allowing transactions to refer to recent block-hashes.
-Additionally, stakeholders can remove or replace misbehaving witnesses on a daily basis, though this does nothing to explicitly punish successful double-spend attacks.
+BitShares2.0 aims to achieve high performance (100k tx/s, 1s latency) in ideal conditions, with each block signed by a single signer, and transaction finality taking quite a bit longer than the block interval.
+A canonical specificaiton is still in development.
+Stakeholders can remove or replace misbehaving witnesses on a daily basis, but there is no significant collateral of witnesses or delegators in the likeness of Tendermint PoS that get slashed in the case of a successful double-spend attack.

 #### Stellar